Pandya dynasty: Early Tamil literature

-Pandya rulers – such as Nedunjeliyan, the Victor of Talaiyalanganam, and Mudukudimi Peruvaludi, the Patron of Several Sacrificial Halls ("the Palyaga-salai") – find mention in several poems (such as Mathuraikkanci).
+Pandya rulers—such as Nedunjeliyan, the Victor of Talaiyalanganam, and Mudukudimi Peruvaludi, the Patron of several sacrificial fires ("the Palyaga-salai")—find mention in several poems (such as Mathuraikkanci).

-Besides several short poems found in the Akananuru and the Purananuru collections, there are two major works – Mathuraikkanci and Netunalvatai – which give a glimpse into the society and commercial activities in the Pandya country during the early historic period.
+Besides several short poems found in the Akananuru and the Purananuru collections, there are two major works—Mathuraikkanci and Netunalvatai—which give a glimpse into the society and commercial activities in the Pandya country during the early historic period.
 The Purananuru and Agananuru collections contain poems sung in praise of various Pandya rulers and also poems that were claimed to be composed by the rulers themselves.

 Besides the poems, king Peruvaludi is also mentioned in later copper-plate grant (8th–9th century CE).
 In the work Mathuraikkanci, the author Mankudi Maruthanar, refers to his patron, Talaihalanganum Nedunjeliyan, as the Lord of Korkai and the Warlord of the Southern Parathavar People.
 It contains a full-length description of Madurai and the Pandya country under the rule of Nedunjeliyan.
 In the famous battle of Talaiyalanganam (in east Tanjore), the Pandya is said to have defeated his enemies (which included the Chera and the Chola).
 He is also praised for his victory of Mizhalai and Mutturu, two "vel" centres along the ocean (in Pudukkottai).
 The Netunalvatai (in the collection of Pattupattu) by Nakkirar contains a description of king Nedunjeliyan's palace.